Disclaimer

 - Lake Ridge Community Support Services – Applied Behaviour Analysis services for individuals living in Durham Region with a diagnosis of Autism Spectrum Disorder or Intellectual Disability

-- Resources for Exceptional Children and Youth – Durham Region – offering a range of services for children and youth age 0 to 18 years of age with a variety of needs, including an on-site child care centre, case management services and assistance to families facing complex challenges
+- Resources for Exceptional Children and Youth – Durham Region – offering a range of services for children and youth age 0 to 18 years of age with a variety of needs, including case management services and assistance to families facing complex challenges

 - Rose of Durham – a day program that offers services and supports to young parents and their babies, including counselling, prenatal classes and workshops